 Getting Started with Redis Enterprise Software using Kubernetes

 Kubernetes provides simpler orchestration with containers and has been widely adopted.
 It is simple to get a Redis Enterprise cluster on Kubernetes with the Redis Enterprise Operator deployment.

 Redis Labs bases its Kubernetes architecture on several vital concepts.
 Layered architecture Kubernetes is an excellent orchestration tool, but it was not designed to deal with all the nuances associated with operating Redis Enterprise.
 Therefore, it can fail to react accurately to internal Redis Enterprise edge cases or failure conditions.
 Also, Kubernetes orchestration runs outside the Redis Cluster deployment and may fail to trigger failover events, for example, in split network scenarios.

 To deploy a Redis Enterprise Cluster with Redis Enterprise Operator the spec should include a persistentSpec section, in the redis-enterprise-cluster.yaml file: spec: nodes: 3 persistentSpec: enabled: true storageClassName: "standard" volumeSize: "23Gi” #optional Persistence storage is a requirement for this deployment type.
-Volume Size volumeSize is an optional definition.
-By default, if the definition is omitted, Operator allocates five times (5x) the amount of memory (RAM) defined for nodes (see example below), which is the recommended persistent storage size as described in the Hardware requirements article.
+Note - For production deployments of Redis Enterprise Cluster on Kubenetes, the Redis Enterprise Cluster (REC) must be deployed with persistence enabled.
+The REC deployment files in the Kubernetes documentation contain this declaration by default.